Secure the Legal Tech Your Team Needs. Download the Business Case Guide.

 Customer Success Manager at Brightflag

-Michael Theise is a Customer Success Manager at Brightflag, joining the team after having worked in various legal operations roles at both Biogen and State Street.
-He holds a Bachelor of Science degree in Finance from the Florida State University College of Business.
+Michael Theise is a Customer Success Manager at Brightflag who joined the team after having worked in various legal operations roles at both Biogen and State Street.
+His unique perspective on the legal operations function allows him to provide novel insights into legal ops best practices and career development.
+Michael holds a Bachelor of Science degree in Finance from the Florida State University College of Business.